-There’s growing evidence from researchers that night shifts can be bad for your health.
+There’s growing evidence from sleep researchers that night shifts can be bad for your health.
 For example, the risk of heart attack, digestive disorders and some forms of cancer increase over time.

-Some scientists suggest that disruptions to your internal body clock might have a negative influence on your diet, habits like smoking, and sleep preferences.
-Over time, these changes can lead to health conditions developing.
+Some scientists suggest that disruptions to your internal body clock have a negative influence on your diet, habits like smoking, and sleep preferences.

 Advice for sleeping better when working shifts

-To help mitigate the health risks, sleep experts make several recommendations for improving your sleep and staying healthy.
+To help mitigate the health risks, sleep experts have some recommendations for improving your sleep and staying healthy.

 1. Keep a regular sleep schedule